elastic/logstash-forwarder/README.md

       ]
     }

+Any part of config can use environment variables as `$VAR` or `${VAR}`.
+They will be evaluated before processing JSON, allowing to pass any structure.

 You can also read an entire directory of JSON configs by specifying a directory instead of a file with the `-config` option.

 # IMPORTANT TLS/SSL CERTIFICATE NOTES